Couples Therapy

 Let’s do this together.

 When we start getting honest, we can get to the heart of the matter.
-We can start to know what went wrong, and we can learn how to sort it out.
+We can start to develop real understanding, and, no matter how disparate the perspectives seem, when we understand them, we can sort them out.

 We all develop relationship habits from our childhoods.
-Some of these habits are caring and kind, but some of our habits might be unconscious (i.e., outside of our own awareness) and unconsciously detrimental.
+Some of our habits are caring and kind, but some of our habits can be unconscious (i.e., outside of our own awareness) and unconsciously detrimental.

 What can you get out of couples counseling?